 Before you launch a college savings plan for your kids, it’s best to have your other financial ducks in a row.
 You might first focus on paying off any credit card balances or other high-interest debt.
 Then you might want to make sure you’ve paid off your own student loans and saved an emergency fund (generally three to six months’ worth of living expenses), and are on track in terms of saving for retirement.

 After all, your child always has the option to take out student loans, but you can’t rely on that to pay for a crisis or retirement.
 You wouldn’t want to have saved for your kids’ college only to burden them with your living expenses after you retire because you haven’t built a nest egg.

 The Best Ways to Save for Child’s College

-If you’re ready to start saving for your kids’ education, you may be tempted to keep that cash reserve in a savings account.
+If you’re ready to start saving for higher education, you may be tempted to keep that cash reserve in a savings account.
 While it might seem like that would protect your funds from market ups and downs, you might actually be losing money.